-- Net Premium Income and Change in Reserve for Rate Credits - Revenues consist of net premium income that is recognized in the period in which enrollees are entitled to receive health care services.
+- Net Premium Income and Change in Unearned Premium Reserves and Reserve for Rate Credits - Revenues consist of net premium income that is recognized in the period in which enrollees are entitled to receive health care services.
 Net premium income is shown net of reinsurance premiums paid and reinsurance premiums incurred but not paid in the statutory basis statements of operations.
+The corresponding change in unearned premium from year to year is reflected as a change in unearned premium reserves and reserve for rate credits in the statutory basis statements of operations.
+Under GAAP, the change in unearned premium from year to year is reported through premium income.